rafael1856/ai-chatsql/README.md

         Is status of the containers: is NOT up and running.
 Run:
         1) for start ollama + litellm: start-docker-ollallm.sh
-        2) for start pgadmin and postgress: start-docker-postgres.sh
+        2) for start pgadmin and postgres: start-docker-postgres.sh
         3) for start ai-chatsql: start-docker-app.sh

 # Running the SqlChatbot web interface
     browser: http://localhost:8501

-# running pgadmin web interface
+# Running pgadmin web interface
     browser: http://localhost:20080

 # How to use it